kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 **Character Build Notes:**

-- *Attributes:* Max Dexterity aids our chance to hit with blaster pistols for our three fights.
-We choose pistols over melee weapons to abuse the +10 Ranged vs. Melee bonus, especially since two of our fights are done via Wire Targeting.
-Con and Wis are used for saving throws against stunning powers.
+- *Attributes:* 16 Dexterity aids our chance to hit with blaster pistols for our three fights.
+We choose pistols over melee weapons to abuse the +10 Ranged vs. Melee bonus, especially since one of our two fights is done via Wire Targeting.
+Max Constitution helps us  and Wis are used for saving throws against stunning powers.
 10 Charisma is required for some Persuade checks on Kashyyyk.
 - *Skills:* Persuade is used in a few places, namely to Persuade Yuthura, Lashowe, and the Manaan scientists in Kolto Control.
 Security is only necessary for a skip on Endar Spire that allows us to skip Trask.
 Points in Awareness allow us to see some mines to avoid them, but they're not really necessary.
 - *Feats:* Improved/Master Two-Weapon Fighting and Sneak Attack IX allow us to take out Gadon and the Sith Governor in short-order.
 Weapon Focus: Blaster Pistols can help our chance to hit slightly if that build is chosen.
 We use Sniper Shot as our main combat feat because it's the default combat feat for Scoundrels.